Soft and Gooey Marshmallow Popcorn

 - 1/2 cup light corn syrup

-- Pop corn & place in an EXTRA LARGE bowl; remove any un-popped kernels.
-Add marshmallows to popcorn.
-Toss lightly.
+- Pop corn and place in an EXTRA LARGE bowl (or two or more smaller bowls); remove any un-popped kernels.
+Add marshmallows to popcorn.*

-- *For extra gooey popcorn, you can leave the marshmallows on top of the popcorn before mixing, so when you pour the hot buttery mixture on top & then mix it in, more of the marshmallows will have melted.
-I like the chunks of mallows in the popcorn though.
-Just have fun with it!
+- For extra gooey popcorn: Leave all the marshmallows on top of the popcorn before mixing, so when you pour the hot buttery mixture on top, most of the marshmallows will have melted.

 - To leave some marshmallows whole: Mix the marshmallows with the popcorn before adding the hot syrup.
 (I did half mixed and half on top.)

 - To shape into balls: Wait for popcorn to be cool enough to handle.
 Grease your hands with cooking spray, grab a handful, and shape into balls.
 Don’t squeeze too tight.
 It’s easier to eat if just lightly shaped.
 Wrap marshmallow popcorn balls in cellophane or plastic wrap.